 - General, Debt Service, Capital Projects, Enterprise and Internal Service Funds. - Amounts in constant dollars (adjusted for inflation). - Declining results may indicate difficulty maintaining a stable tax and revenue structure and/or adequate levels of service.
-Deficits may indicate a financial emergency. - The rating is inconclusive due to an inconsistent trend over the past three years.
-The sharp decline in 2015 was a result of a \$17.3 million decrease in the enterprise and internal service funds unrestricted net position primary attributable to the recognition of \$23.5 million in prior year unfunded pension obligations which was offset with \$1.6 million in reduced pension cost due to the implementation of GASB Statement No. 68.
+Deficits may indicate a financial emergency. - The rating is favorable as the City's unassigned/assigned fund balance and unrestricted net position has increased over the past three years.
+The majority of the increase occurred in the Utility Fund and the Airport Fund as a result of operations.